CCRS-EO4CE-WP10/TreeCRowNN/README.md

         OUTPUT WILL NOT BE GEOREFERENCED, please use Georeferencing script to transfer metadata for use in a GIS

-# TreeCRowNN FSD Map Georeferencing Module
+# TreeCRowNN Output Georeferencing Module
 This code will accept FSD and activation heatmaps for georeferencing to original input RGB image extents

     Parameters